CharlesThaCat/acoustic-interference-cancellation/README.md

 ======

 # Introduction
-This is the GitHub page for speech signal echo cancellation, which is one of the projects in the summer internship.<br>
+This is the GitHub page for Speech Signal Echo Cancellation, which is one of the projects in the summer internship.<br>
 The main contributor to this project is:<br>
 `Zhuowen Lin`<br>
 The language I use is MATLAB.

 # Logs
 ## 2018/7/3
-* Finish reading an instruction atricle *Implementation of an Acoustic Echo Canceller Using Matlab*<br>
+* Get basic knowledge about echo cancellation by reading an instruction atricle *Implementation of an Acoustic Echo Canceller Using Matlab*<br>
 http://scholarcommons.usf.edu/cgi/viewcontent.cgi?article=2452&context=etd
+* Configure the git repository